srsampson/SingleCarrier/README.md

 #### SingleCarrier
 A QPSK Single Carrier Testing Program

 1600 Baud QPSK or 3000 bit/sec with BPSK pilots.
-This experiment sends 33 BPSK Pilots and 31 QPSK random data 500 times in a loop.

-In the future, this will change, as what we really want is one frame of BPSK pilots, and 8 frames of QPSK data.
-The BPSK pilots are used to make this a coherent modem, where the pilots are compared to what was received and unfiltered.
+One (1) frame of BPSK pilots, and eight (8) frames of QPSK data.
+The BPSK pilots are used to make this a coherent modem, where the transmitted pilots are compared to what was received.

 This spectrum produced with: $ ./qpsk